 Where the Company Came From

-That’s what Equity Trust Company is, and what it does—but where did it come from?
+According to Equity Trust Company, complaints from taxpayers often highlight inexperience in other professional management firms.
 The company was not always so prestigious.
 It has come a long way in a short time.

 A real estate investor founded what would one day become Equity Trust Company in 1974.
 Initially, his interest was only in beginning a federally regulated securities brokerage.
 Then, in 1983, he put together an investment that enabled his clients to use their IRA funds to invest in real estate.